 An umbrella company charges a weekly or monthly margin, typically £15 to £25 per week in 2026-27.
 That’s the umbrella’s fee for running your payroll.
 It’s not the only deduction from your contract rate.
 Employer National Insurance, the Apprenticeship Levy, income tax, and employee NIC all reduce your take-home pay too.

-The margin is the umbrella's only direct profit.
-Everything else flows to HMRC or meets a statutory obligation.
-Knowing the difference matters.
-It stops you blaming your umbrella for deductions they don't control.
+The margin is the umbrella’s only direct profit.
+Everything else goes to HMRC or meets a legal obligation.
+That matters because it shows which deductions the umbrella controls.

 Your contract rate is not your gross pay.
-The umbrella receives your rate and deducts statutory employer costs first.
-What remains becomes your gross pay.
+The umbrella receives your rate, deducts statutory employer costs first, and what is left becomes your gross pay.

 What is the umbrella margin?